csmangum/ReCoN/SUBMISSION.md

 - "Request Confirmation Networks for Active Object Recognition" (CoCoNIPS 2015).
 See `CoCoNIPS_2015_paper_6.pdf`.
 - Libraries and tools used (Streamlit, NumPy, etc.).

-## Statement of Originality

-This submission reflects my original work.
-External sources are properly attributed.
-All code and assets included are licensed or created by me for this challenge.